-Flat Edge: This edging material is also mixed at 4:1.
-This edge is left completely square but requires the buildup of at least a 1/8" of material that will be troweled flat.
+Flat Edge Option: This edging material is also mixed at 4:1.
+This edge is left completely square but requires the buildup of at least a /8" of material that will be troweled flat.
 If some texture is left it will resemble knife marks where the slab was cut and not polished.
 This is an excellent choice for many looks but is the best choice when replicating marbles or concrete counters.

-The application also requires the "melding" over the top lip of the edge.
-Instead of frosting like the chiseled edge, it is just important to get material on thick enough, preferably about $\frac{1}{8}$ ".
+The application is similar to the chiseled edge in that it is necessary to wipe some material on with a margin trowel remembering to squeeze some over the lip of the edge.
+Instead of frosting like the chiseled edge, it is just important get material on thick enough, preferably about 1⁄2".
 Once the material starts to dry you will pull your margin trowel across the edge face to knock down any remaining texture.
 You should expect to shave off a fair amount of material from both the underside and the top of the counter.
-The lightly damp sponge can be tapped on the texture to soften trowel lines.

-Professional Tip: If you overwork your flat edges by making them perfectly smooth, your colors will not take well making it difficult to color your countertop.
+Professional Tip: If you over work your flat edges by making them perfectly smooth, your colors will not take well making it difficult to color your countertop.
 Instead, leave a slight texture and colors will absorb into your edges making them easier to color and they will look more like your top.
 Using a slightly damp tile sponge to blot the edge will help remove trowel lines will keep the edge flat.

 Modified Flat Edge Option: This edge follows the steps for the flat edge but as the material dries, use the tips of a chip brush bristles and tap into the edge.
-A slight knocked-down stipple will occur like what is found for poured concrete counters.
+A slight stipple will occur similar to what is found for poured concrete counters.

 Rope Edge Option: Using 1" wooden rope trim (found in trim and hardwood section at home improvement centers) both glue and brad nail it every few inches into the MDF edge of fabricated countertop.
-Recess the wooden rope trim 1/4" from the top which should leave you a 1/4" recession from the bottom.
+Recess the wooden rope trim 1/4" from the top which should leave you a $\frac{1}{4}$ " recession from the bottom.